 Sheffield Island Unit The trail at Sheffield Island in Norwalk allows visitors to view a tidal saltwater pond which is utilized by egrets and belted kingfishers.
 The beach there is the perfect venue to study crabs, mollusks, seaweeds and other shoreline creatures.
 Adjacent to the refuge on Sheffield Island, the Norwalk Seaport Association maintains a historic stone lighthouse and keeper's quarters, both listed on the National Register of Historic Places.
 Lighthouse tours are given by the Norwalk Seaport Association for a nominal charge, and visitors may combine this with a narrated scenic ferry ride (the most convenient way to access the island for those without a boat).
 For more information, please visit the Norwalk Seaport Association website.

 Chimon Island Unit The West Beach at Chimon Island in Norwalk provides a great venue for wildlife viewing, where visitors may see great egrets, osprey, cormorants, horseshoe crabs, shellfish, and other creatures.
 A memorial to Congressman McKinney is located there.

 Falkner Island Unit Falkner Island, off the coast of Guilford, is home to thousands of terns each season from April through August.
 It is closed to public visitation due the fragile status of the Federally-endangered roseate terns that nest there.
-However, the refuge conducts an open house each September to allow visitors an opportunity to view the research camp and a historic lighthouse commissioned in 1802.
+However, the refuge conducts an Open House each September in partnership with the Faulkner's Light Brigade.
+This allows visitors an opportunity to view the research camp and the historic lighthouse that President Jefferson commissioned in 1802.
 The lighthouse, research facility and the natural beauty of the island allow for many photographic opportunities.